What Is Fast Fashion and It’s True Cost

 Minimizing Your Wardrobe

 Focus on owning fewer, higher-quality items.
-This not only reduces the demand for fast fashion but also helps you create a more versatile and sustainable wardrobe.
+This reduces the demand for fast fashion and helps you create a more versatile and sustainable wardrobe.

 Shopping Mindfully

-Before making a purchase, ask yourself if you truly need the item and if it’s made from sustainable materials.
+Before purchasing, ask yourself if you truly need the item and if it's made from sustainable materials.
 Consider the longevity of the piece and if it will still be fashionable in the future.

 Investing in Quality